 The Liverpool Irish Festival is a charity (registered number 04800736) and a registered company (1100126) with a Memorandum of Understanding, available using this link.

 You can access our details via Companies House, here.

 We are annually supported by Liverpool City Council and their Cultural Investment Programme (c.£23,000 for 2018-19) and the Irish Government’s Emigrant Support Programme (c.£11,000 for 2018-19).
 We have also been successful in securing Arts Council England funding (£14,999 for #LIF2018) and amaximum of 7,000EUR from Culture Ireland.

 We use this public funding to provide free and subsidised events.

 John Chandler – Chair.
 Retired manager of Children and Family services.
 Experience in statutory, voluntary and private sectors, encompassing strategic and operational management, fundraising, creating and managing projects throughout the Northwest.
 Previously, a national consultant for the Department for Children Schools and Families on commissioning and developing services.
 Founded Liverpool Irish Festival in 2003.

-Patrick Donnelly.
-An independent management consultant and recent Associate Partner in IBM Finance and Risk Management.
-Consulting practice with experience of directing and delivering transformation across global organisations within the UK and internationally.
+Patrick Donnelly – Interim Treasurer.
+An independent management consultant and recent Associate Partner in IBM Finance and Risk Management consulting practice with experience of directing and delivering transformation across global organisations within the UK and internationally.
 Patrick’s experience includes programme and change management, strategic planning, procurement transformation, systems implementation and customer relationship management.

 Tony Birtill.
 With 30 years of experience in further and higher education, Tony is Secretary of Liverpool branch of the Gaelic League (founded 1896).
 He teaches Irish classes at the Liverpool Irish Centre and contributes to Irish language media and the Irish Post.
 Tony is an NUJ member.